rubysg/singapore/README.md

   [Comment: Actually you can chew gum like a cow chews cud, but you won't be able to buy any gum in Singapore and when you need to get rid of your gum, make sure you put it in a bin - see "littering" above.]
+- Don't carry [Durian](http://en.wikipedia.org/wiki/Durian) in public transport [Comment: Eating Durian is another must-try experiences in Singapore.
+However, carrying them in public transport is a fineable offense.
+In case if you really want to carry, mention it to the sellers and they will make sure it's thoroughly wrapped not to escape the smell)

 [Comment: You *really* don't want to commit even minor crimes here.
 Singapore takes its law and order very seriously - one of the reasons it's a very nice